1/15/2026

 Protecting Sea Turtle Hatchlings

-She recently submitted a photograph of this research to FAU’s Art of Science photography contest, that earned second place.
-The image, called Sea Turtle Beginning, showed a late-stage sea turtle embryo silhouetted in its egg.
-Its flipper fully formed and its blood vessels dramatically illuminated.
-The image, both elegant and intimate, highlights a developmental stage few people ever see, she said.
+Each glimpse inside such illuminated embryos serves as a step forward in solving a critical puzzle: How to determine a hatchling’s sex quickly and humanely, said Carvajal, who earned second place this year for her image called Sea Turtle Beginning.
+This photograph shows a late-stage sea turtle embryo silhouetted in its egg with its flipper fully formed and its blood vessels dramatically illuminated.
+The image, both elegant and intimate, highlights a developmental stage few people ever see, Carvajal said.

-“As temperatures continue to rise, and rise quickly, nests are producing far more females than males as turtles have environmentally determined sex.,” Carvajal said.
+“As temperatures continue to rise, and rise quickly, nests are producing far more females than males as turtles have environmentally determined sex,” Carvajal said.
 “Some years on Boca Raton beaches, we don’t see a single male in our samples.
-That’s not sustainable long-term, as not producing enough male turtles will eventually push populations towards decline then extinction.”
+That’s not sustainable long-term, as not producing enough male turtles will eventually push populations towards decline, then extinction.”

 Art of Science